 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Ouston, Chester le Street
+Northern Gas Networks is carrying out essential work to repair gas pipes in Keighley

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Ouston.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential repair works on gas pipes on Station Road in Keighley.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.